The process of aging brings a host of physiological changes, most of which people do not enjoy or look forward to.

 The best form is its fresh juice, but this is not generally available for most people.
 This leaves you with the final choice, which is the dried powder, pills and capsules.
 While not ideal, the herb itself is still remarkable, and if taken in small amounts over time will support both detoxification and rejuvenation of your entire body… the list of its benefits declared by Ayurveda would be far longer than this entire article.

-PS - Enjoy the insights on medicinal herbs included above?
-If so, please register for my free virtual event How Medicinal Plants Can Fuel Your Spiritual Journey:
+Did you enjoy the insights on medicinal herbs included above?
+If so, watch my free video: How Medicinal Plants Can Protect & Enhance Your Mind: Discovering the Power of Herbs for Neuroprotection, Mental Clarity, Increased Memory & Spiritual Awakening.